om4kud/DS4002CS2-Case-Study/README.md

 ## Table of Contents

+[SRC](#SRC)  - This section contains all the source code for our project, which includes the code for our EDA graphs and scripts for the [pretrained model](https://github.com/githubharald/SimpleHTR).
+The main files are main.py and model.py in the folder.
+The main.py file helps to run the model on an image to output what the handwritten text states and the model.py file contains the code for the model building.

 [DATA](#Data)  - This section contains sections of the IAM dataset which the model is trained on.
 The dataset consists of images of handwritten words.
 The entire dataset can be accessed from https://fki.tic.heia-fr.ch/databases/iam-handwriting-database.

 [References](#References)  - This section contains all references that were used throughout the project, as well as links to the MI1 and MI2 Assignments.